nanofuzz/nanofuzz/README.md

 # Contributing

-We welcome outside conributions to address the limitations above and to correct open issues.
+We welcome outside contributions to address the limitations above and to correct open issues.
 Please see our [Contributor's Guide](https://github.com/nanofuzz/nanofuzz/blob/main/CONTRIBUTING.md) for more details about how you can get involved.

 # NaNofuzz Research Paper